Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 Malar region (cheekbones)

 The cheekbones are fundamental structures for a youthful and attractive face.
-With aging, the malar fat descends, and the region loses projection.
+With ageing, the malar fat descends, and the region loses projection.
 Filling the malar region not only restores lost volume but also subtly lifts the adjacent tissues, indirectly improving the nasolabial fold and the periorbital area.
 When the volume loss is more pronounced, facial fat grafting may be a more lasting option, as it uses the patient's own fat and offers regenerative benefits through stem cells.

 Dark circles and periorbital region